OctopusDeploy/blog/blog/2022-02/best-practices-spaces/index.md

 ## Conclusion

 Spaces are a valuable tool for organizing and securing the deployment-related resources you manage with Octopus Deploy.
-They provide smaller views over deployments and resources, but you should give due consideration to the design of your spaces.
+They provide smaller views over deployments and resources, but you should give due consideration to their design.